-Private Taxi Operators as Eligible Sub-Recipients.
-Private operators of "public transportation" are eligible sub-recipients.
+Private Taxi Operators as Eligible Sub-Recipients of 5310 Grantees.
+Private operators of "public transportation" may not apply directly to ADOT for a grant, but are eligible sub-recipients or vendors of ADOT 5310 grants.
+Any grant that includes a subrecipient status must be coordinated with ADOT.
 The definition of "public transportation" includes shared-ride surface transportation services.
 Private taxi companies that provide shared-ride taxi service to the general public on a regular basis are operators of public transportation and are eligible sub-recipients.
 A "shared-ride," means two or more passengers in the same vehicle who are otherwise not traveling together.